Let’s face it… finding cheap airline tickets isn’t easy.

 Then you sit back and get deals sent to your inbox.
 Scott also tells you where and how to buy the ticket (he doesn’t actually sell them himself).

-As you can see, I’m getting a lot of round trip tickets to various cities in Europe for $300-$500.
+As you can see, I’m getting a lot of round trip ticket deals to various cities in Europe for $300-$500.
 Obviously, these are some great prices.
-According to the

 As you can see, these fares are only available anywhere from a few hours to a few days — so you have to act pretty fast if you want to score these deals.
 Also, this service is best for people who aren’t tied to specific airports, but Europe is small so you can get to any location easily.
 The deals are also for specific dates so this is best for people who are flexible.